Over 150 years ago some hardy English settlers scrambled up the steep slopes of the

 The city's Anglican heritage is evident in

-Taking a tram is a pleasant way to see the western CBD: see the Gothic stone buildings of the
+Taking a tram is a pleasant way to see the western CBD, including the

 Experience the spectrum of entertainment at the